 - Sarah Cameron, Program Advisor, International Student Development, UBC; Rama Hamid, UBC WUSC Scholar

-- Saguna Shankar, Community Liaison Assistant, UBC Migration; Suzanne Huot, Assistant Professor, Occupational Science and Occupational Therapy; Co-lead, UBC Migration; Sean Lauer, Associate Professor.
-Sociology; Community Liaison, UBC Migration
+- Saguna Shankar, Community Liaison Assistant, UBC Centre for Migration Studies; Suzanne Huot, Assistant Professor, Occupational Science and Occupational Therapy; Sean Lauer, Associate Professor.
+Sociology; Community Liaison, UBC Centre for Migration Studies

 - Saleem Spindari, Senior Manager, Manager of Refugees and Migrant Workers Programs; Darae Lee, Senior Manager, Settlement and Integration Programs; Alexandra Dawley, Manager of Refugee Settlement and Integration Program, MOSAIC